 A large part of the German transport infrastructure is outdated and needs renovation.
 Some structures may even have to be replaced for safety reasons.
 Thus, the condition of the aging transport infrastructure must be regularly checked.

-Individual measurement solutions from HBM Service & Support enable GRASSL to obtain reliable long-term measurements of the culturally protected sites, such as the Graskeller and Mönkedammfleet viaducts of Hamburger Hochbahn AG.
+Individual measurement solutions from HBK Service & Support enable GRASSL to obtain reliable long-term measurements of the culturally protected sites, such as the Graskeller and Mönkedammfleet viaducts of Hamburger Hochbahn AG.
 Based on the results, the consultant civil engineers can make robust recommendations on these sites’ future.

-Within just four weeks, the HBM team installed a total of 69 linear strain gauges in two measurement sections, along with a strain gauge rosette and four Pt100 temperature measuring points for correcting the temperature-induced measurement errors of the recorded strains.
-The measuring points were specified by GRASSL in such a way that any significant changes in the measured variables, which are caused by normal operating conditions, can be recorded and evaluated.
-The data can then be used to identify further damages or structural changes in the support system.
+Within just four weeks, the HBK team installed a total of 69 linear strain gauges in two measurement sections, along with a strain gauge rosette and four Pt100 temperature measuring points for correcting the temperature-induced measurement errors of the recorded strains.

 The sensors were then connected to one control cabinet per section using 1,000 meters of measuring cable.
 In this case, two Quantum X MX1615B strain gauge amplifiers and three rugged SomatXR MX1615B-R measuring amplifiers guarantee the precision and reliability of data acquisition.
-All measured data is recorded 24/7 using HBM's catman AP measurement data acquisition software and stored on a central measuring computer.
-The raw data is statistically processed directly on site.

 The most important aggregated data, such as the Rainflow data, is then automatically transferred to the engineering office via a mobile LTE data link for analysis.
 This also allows remote access at any time to check the condition of the measuring system and analyze the measured data live.